Home > Library > Essay Writing Guidelines > Common Organisational Templates for Essays to Use

 Upon successful evaluation of these methods, you would be able to extract suitable solutions.
 This information should be briefly discussed in the initial part of the essay.

-The writer tends to categorize the essay by prioritising the subjects upon their value or importance.
+The writer tends to categorise the essay by prioritising the subjects based on their value or importance.
 The essay can be structured either way, from the least important point to the most important one or vice versa.

 Frequently Asked Questions